 Decorating your bathroom walls is one of the most important design jobs you'll ever have in your home.
 It may not seem that way at first, but it's so much more enjoyable to spend time in a well-decorated bathroom than in a bathroom that's completely sterile and functional.
 Clean and functional are good things for a bathroom to be, but if that's all they are, then they miss out on a lot of potential design impact.
-Decorating a bathroom has endless possibilities, ranging from a rustic escape from your modern decor to own personal spa retreat.
+Decorating a bathroom has endless possibilities, ranging from a rustic escape from your modern decor to your own personal spa retreat.
 A bathroom is a high-use room.
 It is used by all family members, multiple times a day, so plan ahead for a vision that works for you and your lifestyle.

-Whatever the vision for your ideal bathroom may be, there's any number of beautiful upgrades that you can use to create the look that you're craving.
+Whatever the vision for your ideal bathroom might be, there's any number of beautiful upgrades that you can use to create the look that you're craving.
 Without a doubt, one of the best tools at your decorating disposal is wallpaper.
 It provides a wide variety of uses at a wide range of costs.

 Wallpaper Options for Your Bathroom